TN 49 (11-24)

 • a party has filed a request for administrative review, or

-• the Federal court issued a decision and the attorney has not waived his or her fee.
+• the Federal court issued a decision and the attorney has not waived their fee.

 NOTE: Prior to February 28, 2005, there was no withholding provision for any representative from title XVI past-due benefits.
 The representative looked to the claimant to pay the authorized fee.